Editors note: This blog post was first published in January 2020 but has been updated for relevancy.

 2. Is it really a priority?

-Furnishing the workplace can be an expensive project.
-If your current workstations are working well for your employees and the business, sourcing sit stand desks for your office simply isn’t going to be a priority.
+Furnishing the workplace can be expensive.
+If your current workstations are working well for your employees and the business, sourcing sit stand desks for your office may not be a priority.

 You could get sit stand desks for just some of your employees, but this could lead to tensions within the workforce.
 If you’re considering trying out height adjustable desks, why not purchase two or three for the office and create a hub where people can come and try them out?
 If people love them, then you can consider buying more.

 Height adjustable desks are a key part of the wider trend to improve the wellbeing and overall health of employees.
-But the benefits of height adjustable desks aren’t limited to better health and productivity.
-Perhaps the biggest benefit is that they give workers complete control over their workspace so that they can thrive.
+But perhaps the biggest benefit is that they give workers complete control over their workspace - one thing they are telling us they need.